 - Existing residences along Mer Bleue and Tenth Line Roads, with the site and lands to the south and east dominated by agricultural fields.
 In addition to McKinnons Creek, channels, generally in an east-west orientation, flow into McKinnons Creek.
 The features of tributaries are generally reflective of agricultural drains with a typical trapezoid cross-section and long straight reaches; - Recently constructed and approved urban residential developments to the north and northeast of the site; - A large, recently expanded to approximately 8 hectares, stormwater management pond immediately to the north of the site.
-The facility will be expanded further to the south as part of this proposed development;
+The facility will be expanded further to the south as part of this proposed development.
+However, at this time the pond will not be expanded to include McKinnons Creek: